 Z (3.10) and I did the first part of this alphabet erase activity whilst E had his nap.
 I initially painted on the letters of the alphabet with a white paint stick, then Z went over the letters in colour.
 Each time, we talked about the letters chosen and even the sounds they make.
 She spelt out ‘zoo’ by herself after hearing the sounds (we had just visited the zoo over the weekend so I suspect she made the connection and remembered the signs)

 We turned the activity in to a little game.
 She would choose a letter, then I would paint over it, then I would do the same.
 I often find that joining in myself makes it feel less like a task for Z.

 Just a tip – Try writing the letters in one direction.
-I pretty quickly regretted writing the letters in the spiral shape as it made it difficult for Z. She had to move and turn her body frequently.
+I pretty quickly regretted writing the alphabet in the spiral shape as it made it difficult for Z. She had to move and turn her body frequently.
 Because she is just learning the alphabet in written form, this wasn’t ideal for her!

 Once E woke up and joined in the fun, I introduced the water.
-Z and I erased all of the letters – again talking about each one in turn whilst E happily painted as he wished!
+Z and I erased all of the letters of the alphabet – again talking about each one in turn whilst E happily painted as he wished!
 It’s not particularly easy to do more learning based activities with children of two different stages of development, however this one was successful.